-Checklist for Site Utilization Plans Documentation and Existing Conditions Requirement ☐ Temporary systems - scaffolding, pre-assembly areas, shoring towers, materials Developed as a clear plan view within a quality drawing ☐ Dumpsters, portable toilets, material storage sheds application ☐ Clearly note the phase of construction and scheduled dates in All building parameters are clearly shown (darker line weight) the title block ☐ Building heights / number of stories are clearly noted on project building and adjacent buildings ☐ Clear labels on all existing and temporary facilities Optional Items Depending Upon Project / Purpose Property line / project boundaries are clearly identified Parking for construction personnel □ North arrow clearly noted Direction of workflow for crews (using arrows and appropriate Existing and new utilities clearly shown - water, sewer, electrical, Legend information) natural gas, communication ☐ Vicinity Map with directions to / from site for construction ☐ Fire hydrants vehicles ☐ Street lights and other adjacent lighting 4D version of site plan including structure and neighboring ☐ Pedestrian and traffic patterns clearly shown, along with any walkways / bike paths buildings ☐ Document developed with clear fonts and professional graphical quality ☐ Clear Legend showing all items.
+Checklist for Site Utilization Plans

+Documentation and Existing Conditions Requirement

+- Developed as a clear plan view within a quality drawing application - All building parameters are clearly shown (darker line weight) Building heights / number of stories are clearly noted on project - Building heights / number of stories are clearly noted on project building and adjacent buildings - $\hfill\square$ Clear labels on all existing and temporary facilities - Property line / project boundaries are clearly identified - North arrow clearly noted - Existing and new utilities clearly shown water, sewer, electrical, natural gas, communication - Fire hydrants - Street lights and other adjacent lighting - Pedestrian and traffic patterns clearly shown, along with any walkways / bike paths - Document developed with clear fonts and professional graphical quality - Clear Legend showing all items.
 Be careful with color since people may print in black & white.
-Content for Site Logistics Plan for a Phase of Construction ☐ Crane locations and limits of crane shown for lifting capacity CM and subcontractor office trailers and tool trailer locations ☐ Entrance and exit to site (can one-way traffic be used?) ☐ Temporary support of excavation systems and limits of excavation ☐ Loading docks, material hoists, personnel hoists, temporary

-Figure 12-1: Site Utilization Plan Checklist
+Content for Site Logistics Plan for a Phase of Construction

+- Crane locations and limits of crane shown for lifting capacity - CM and subcontractor office trailers and tool trailer locations - C Entrance and exit to site (can one-way traffic be used?) - Temporary support of excavation systems and limits of excavation - Loading docks, material hoists, personnel hoists, temporary elevators (if used) - Figure 12-1: Site Utilization Plan Checklist